-Nominations for Independent Directors were opened beginning January 1, 2024 and the table for nominations was closed on February 15, 2024, in accordance with Section C (1) of the Guidelines.
+Nominations for Independent Directors were opened beginning January 1, 2025 and the table for nominations was closed on February 15, 2025, in accordance with Section C (1) of the Guidelines.
 The period may be extended by unanimous vote of the Board ESCG Committee for meritorious reasons.

 SRC Rule 38 further requires the Board ESCG Committee (in its capacity as the Board Nominations and Compensation Committee) to meet and pre-screen all nominees and submit a Final List of Nominees to the Corporate Secretary, so that such list will be included in the Company's Preliminary and Definitive Information Statements.
 Only nominees whose names appear on the Final List shall be eligible for election as Independent Directors.
-No other nominations shall be entertained after the Final List of nominees has been prepared.
-The name of the person or group of persons who nominates an Independent Director shall be identified in the report including any relationship with the nominee.
+No other nominations shall be entertained after the Final List of nominees and Independent Director shall be identified in the report including any relationship with the nominee.

-On February 15, 2024, the Chairman of the Board of the ESCG Committee submitted the Final List of Nominees to the Corporate Secretary.
+On February 19, 2025, the Chairman of the Board of the ESCG Committee submitted the Final List of Nominees to the Corporate Secretary.
 In approving the nominations for Independent Directors, the Board ESCG Committee considered the guidelines on the nominations of Independent Directors prescribed in SRC Rule 38, the Amended Guidelines, and AboitizPower's Revised Manual.
-In 2023, Mr. Cesar G. Romero, Independent Director, was the Chairman of the Board ESCG Committee.
+In 2024, Mr. Cesar G. Romero, Independent Director, was the Chairman of the Board ESCG Committee.
 The other voting members are Messrs.
-Eric Ramon O. Recto, Sabin M. Aboitiz, Luis Miguel O. Aboitiz and Edwin R. Bautista, while the ex-officio non-voting members are Mr. Manuel Alberto R. Colayco, Ms. Maria Luisa C. Inofre, and Mr. Ronald Francis A. Suarez.
+Eric Ramon O. Recto, Sabin M. Aboitiz, Danel C. Aboitiz and Izumi Kai, while the ex-officio non-voting members are Messrs.
+Carlos Ramon C. Aboitiz and Manuel Alberto R. Colayco..

 Independent Directors shall be elected at the stockholders' meeting during which other members of the Board are to be elected.
-However, no nominations for Independent Director shall be accepted at the floor during the 2024 ASM.
+However, no nominations for Independent Director shall be accepted at the floor during the 2025 ASM.

 Messrs.
-Eric Ramon O. Recto and Cesar G. Romero are the nominees for Independent Directors of AboitizPower for the 2024 ASM.
+Eric Ramon O. Recto and Cesar G. Romero, and Hon.
+Estela M. Perlas-Bernabe (Ret.) are the nominees for Independent Directors of AboitizPower for the 2025 ASM.
 They are neither officers nor employees of AboitizPower or any of its Affiliates, and do not have any relationship with AboitizPower which would interfere with the exercise of independent judgment in carrying out the responsibilities of an Independent Director.
 Attached as Annexes "B-1" and "B-2" are the Certifications of Qualification as Independent Director of Messrs.
-Recto and Romero, respectively.
+Recto and Romero.
+The Certification of Qualification of the incoming Independent Director, Hon.
+Perlas-Bernabe, will be included in the Definitive Information Statement.

-AboitizPower stockholders, Mesdames Esmeralda C. Dano and Katrina B. Aliman, have respectively nominated Messrs.
-Recto and Romero as AboitizPower's Independent Directors.
+AboitizPower stockholders, Mesdames Esmeralda C. Dano, Catherine Alvarez, and Josephine Pabriga, have respectively nominated Messrs.
+Recto, Romero and Hon.
+Perlas-Bernabe as AboitizPower's Independent Directors.
 None of the nominating stockholders have any relation to the respective independent director they are nominating.